everx-labs/ever-abi/docs/ABI_2.4_spec.md

 `Event ID` + `Enc(event args)`

-`Event ID` - 32 bits of SHA256 hash of the event function signature with the highest bit set to `0`.
+`Event ID` - 32 bits of SHA256 hash of the event function signature with highest bit set to `0`.

 ### Internal Messages